-Pile burning is a great option for many landowners and is often easier than conducting other types of burns.
+Pile burning is a great option for many landowners.
 To get the proper permit, check whether the property is in a local, state, or federal responsibility area here.
+If you are not located within the SRA, contact your local fire department for information.